Skwarson96/path_planning/README.md

 # path_planning

 The repository is an extension of the homework in the subject of Methods and Algorithms of Motion Planning.
-The aim of the task was to implement space searching algorithms
+The aim of the task was to implement space searching algorithms.
+Template: https://github.com/Kicajowyfreestyle/mapr_5_student

 ### 1. RRT vertices
 Rapidly-exploring Random Trees algorithm